pmgl/starblast-modding/README.md

 | kill | Set `kill: (any "truthy" value, e.g: true)` to destroy the asteroid | No violation |

 ### Add 3D objects to the scenery
 The mod can create custom, textured 3D objects and add them to the scenery using `game.setObject` method.
+**Notes**:

-These objects have no physics for now (physics is planned in a near future).
+* These objects have no physics for now (physics is planned in a near future).
+* All links included in the method must be `raw.githubusercontent.com` (Raw GitHub) links

 For example:
 ```js